BristolCompositesInstitute/RSE-Guide/src/best-practices/code-for-readability.md

     don't use it until 10's or 100's of lines later, I may need to check all these lines of code to make sure none have modified `my_var` when looking for a bug.
 Conversely, if I declare the variable and then immediately use it, then I don't need to spend time checking the other code.
-This is, unfortunately, not possible when using Fortran